cs107e/cs107e.github.io/guides/bootloader.md

 In order to use the bootloader, you need to format an SDHC card with the bootloader installed as `kernel.img`.
 You also need to connect your console cable to your laptop and the Raspberry Pi.
-Finally, you need to run a script that uses the `xmodem` protocol to send the program to the Pi.
+Finally, you need to run a script to send the program to the Pi.

 ### Install the bootloader on the Pi